maemo-leste/qt-input-maemo/README.md

 make -Cbuild -j4
 ```

-Produces `build/bin/example` which uses the input plugin at `build/qt/platforminputcontexts/libhildonplatforminputcontextplugin.so`
+Produces `build/bin/example` which uses the input module from the CMake build directory.